 Our most intractable problems cannot be solved with behavior modification, conservation, or our existing technology, regardless of its advanced or widespread applications.
 Only new knowledge creating innovative solutions can address our most intractable problems.
-This can only be achieved through basic scientific discovery and then combining these discoveries with enterprise-based innovation, commercial discipline, and competition.
+This can only be achieved through basic scientific discoveries and then combining these discoveries with enterprise-based innovation, commercial discipline, and competition.
 Innovation, creativity, and competitive dynamics create the most effective innovations, the best solutions, and the most sustainable companies.
-Another of my deliverables will be how best to bridge the gap from government funding to private enterprise.
 Developing the best public policy as well as the best structure to enable innovative and creative solutions, as well as the economic incentive to scale these opportunities and make them economically sustainable.
 Central planning, bureaucratic industrial policy, government-led economic management, and dictatorial focus have always failed, and always will.

 Discovery, innovation, and practical application are never a straight line and, the best analogy is “the broken road.”
 Our greatest discoveries and advancements have confusing, uneven, and broken pathways that often lead somewhere astonishing – even though at the outset the initial steps could never envision this as a final destination.
 Artificial intelligence is the embodiment of this concept.
 A powerful tool that can lead anywhere given the imagination and unlimited creativity of its users.
 There may be nowhere more impactful, generating therapies for unmet medical needs in record time, than artificial intelligence’s ability to mimic evolution in minutes.
 The real outcomes are still unpredictable, but the potential is unfathomable.
 AI languages that produce pictures seem to be initially relegated toward a combination of Tik-Tok influencers, outraged artists, and those with limited imaginations and creative skills.
 But now, AI-generated pictures can use text to direct specific protein designs with properties of shape, size, and/or function that make it possible for these new proteins to perform specific tasks on demand.
 This breakthrough may lead to more efficient and effective drug development and, the discovery in minutes of what evolution would otherwise have taken millions of years to develop.